adityagupta84/Web-Design-Demo-Website/README.md

 Check out the live version (https://adityagupta84.github.io/Web-Design-Demo-Website/)

 ## 🔗 Project Overview
 This project consists of a simple, responsive website built using HTML and CSS.
+The website adapts to various screen sizes, ensuring a great user experience on all devices.
+A simple newsletter subscription form where visitors can input their email addresses.
 It is designed to highlight the services offered by Acme Web Design and includes sections like Home, About, and Services, along with a subscription form for visitors.

 ## 📄 Project Structure
 The project consists of three main pages: